What Does an NCAA or CHL Scholarship Actually Cover – Part 2

 If you recall, the WHL scholarship guarantee includes: tuition fees, compulsory student fees and necessary textbooks.
 The NCAA Letter of Intent covers what the NCAA defines as “Cost of Education.”
 What is this you say?
 Well, it is in fact more comprehensive then its CHL counterpart.
 Their award covers the cost of tuition, student fees, student housing/room, daily meals and books.

 So what is the big difference between the two?
-Essentially, the NCAA provides room AND board whereas the CHL does NOT!
+Essentially, the NCAA provides room AND board whereas the CHL does NOT at the college level!
 You can draw your own conclusions as to any additional cost.

 Amount of Scholarship

 When a player signs his LOI contract it lists the actual percentage of the overall cost PAID by the team.
-Below is the actual offer for one of my former NCAA family Advisor clients.
+Below is the actual information included in an offer for one of my former NCAA family Advisor clients.

-As you can see for this institution, the total yearly cost is $21,531.20 for the two combined Terms.
+This institution has a total yearly cost of $21,531.20 for the two combined Terms.
 The Offer made by the team in this instance is an 80% scholarship offer.
 So, in black and white terms, if this player were to sign this LOI Scholarship contract, the family would still have to pay 20% of the overall costs for this year which comes out to a total of $4306.20.
 If we were to assume that he received the same scholarship guarantee for ALL four years, he would get an $86,120.80 education for a total price of $17224.8.
 Not a bad deal!!!
-However, we have made an assumption that might not be very reliable to bank on!
-That assumption is that if you look at the offer above, it is ONLY for the Fall 2007/Spring 2008 Terms.

 Play for Pay Scholarship

 Earlier, I argued that people LIED or were mistaken when they bragged of having a 4 year scholarship.
-The reason behind my bold statement is that a number of years ago, the NCAA moved away from contractually guaranteeing 4 year scholarships.
-This gave them the flexibility to get out from underneath expensive commitments if the player underperformed or failed to live up to predicted expectations.
-The reality is that the NCAA ONLY contractually guarantees 1 YEAR of scholarship with its LOI contract.
+Now if you talk to 100 parents, 99.7 will say their kid has a full-ride, but that’s an entirely different conversation.
+The reality is that while the NCAA CAN guarantee 4 years with its LOI contract, I’d argue that this does not happen in practice to allow teams the greatest flexibility.
+This means, most players will still remain on a year to year basis.
 The remaining three years are only verbal guarantees that amount to what is sometimes referred to as a ‘Play for Pay’ Scholarship.
 By this name or any other, the result is that players must perform each season to an ‘adequate’ level (whatever that is, as determined by each individual team) or there is the possibility that teams can either terminate a players scholarship, reduce the level of the money offered or refuse to increase the amount offered in the final years of the scholarship entitlement.